-The physician assistant's practice shall be confined to the primary office or clinic of the supervising physician or any hospital(s) or clinic or other health care facility within 30 miles of where the primary office is located, wherein the supervising physician holds medical staff privileges.
-Exceptions to this requirement may be granted on an individual basis, provided the location(s) of practice are set forth in the protocol.
+The physician assistant's practice shall be confined to the primary office or clinic of the supervising physician, or any hospital(s), clinic(s) or other health care facilities within 75 miles of where the primary office is located, wherein the supervising physician holds medical staff privileges or that otherwise serves as an extension of the physician and physician assistant(s) practice.
+Exceptions to this requirement may be granted, on an individual basis, provided the location(s) of practice are set forth in the protocol.